se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 Rust has an interesting rule for traits: Traits can only be implemented if you "own" either the trait or the type.
-So you can add `Display` to your own types, but you can't get a third-party library and add a `Display` to one of there types, since you don't own the stdlib trait or the third party type.
+So you can add `Display` to your own types, but you can't get a third-party library and add a `Display` to one of their types, since you don't own the stdlib trait or the third party type.
 This means you can't ever collide with multiple trait definitions by mistake when loading two libraries.